Shipping And Delivery

 Unloading Your Shipment

-THE CUSTOMER IS ALWAYS RESPONSIBLE FOR UNLOADING THE PRODUCTION FROM THE TRUCK
+THE CUSTOMER IS ALWAYS RESPONSIBLE FOR UNLOADING THE PRODUCT FROM THE TRUCK

 The statement above says it all.
 Your shipment is heavy, and it will arrive on a large commercial truck.
 Generally, a forklift or something similar is required to unload.
 Some shipments, such as tire machines, wheel balancers, spray wash cabinets, compressors, and motorcycle lifts can be offloaded with a power tailgate on the truck, but this requires scheduling prior to delivery and extra charges.
 If you are picking up your shipment at the trucking terminal, they will load the equipment onto your truck or trailer.
 Please discuss your plans for delivery with your Babco representative, during the ordering process, to ensure no surprises and extra costs.
 For additional information on Accessorial Charges, please click here. http://www.babco.ca/Shipping-Payment